 In addition to the internal degree programme, the department has an external degree programme in Commerce for externally registered students.
-At the start, the department offered a four year B.Com (General) external degree programme with first year being the foundation year.
+At the start, the department offered a four year B.Com (General) External Degree Programme with first year being the foundation year.
 Subsequently in 1996, special external degree was replaced by a three year general external degree programme in Commerce.
-Moreover, the department has made the necessary arrangements to commence the Master of Commerce (M.Com) programme in the current year.
+Moreover, the department has launched the Master of Commerce (MCom) Degree Programme, commencing from the year 2024.